Aleister Crowley: Mexico, India, Paris, and marriage: 1900–1903

 In 1900, Crowley travelled to Mexico via the United States, settling in Mexico City and starting a relationship with a local woman.
 Developing a love of the country, he continued experimenting with ceremonial magic, working with John Dee's Enochian invocations.
 He later said he had been initiated into Freemasonry while there, and he wrote a play based on Richard Wagner's opera Tannhäuser as well as a series of poems published as Oracles (1905).
-Eckenstein joined him later in 1900, and together they climbed several mountains, including Iztaccihuatl, Popocatepetl, and Colima, the latter of which they had to abandon owing to a volcanic eruption.
-Leaving Mexico, Crowley headed to San Francisco before sailing for Hawaii aboard the Nippon Maru.
+Eckenstein joined him later in 1900, and together they climbed several mountains in the country, including Iztaccihuatl, Popocatepetl, and Colima, the latter of which they had to abandon owing to a volcanic eruption.
+Upon leaving Mexico, Crowley headed to San Francisco before sailing for Hawaii aboard the Nippon Maru.
 On the ship, he had a brief affair with a married woman named Mary Alice Rogers; saying he fell in love with her, he wrote a series of poems about the romance, published as Alice: An Adultery (1903).